 Adorn Your Pie

-Use the back of a paring knife or a dull butter knife to press veins in the leaves.
-Brush the dough shapes with egg wash and bake in a 375 degree F oven for 10-15 minutes or until golden brown (small leaves will require less baking time).
+- Using the back of a paring knife or a dull butter knife, press veins in the leaves.
+Brush the dough shapes with egg wash and bake on a lined baking sheet in a 375 degree F oven for 10-15 minutes or until golden brown (small leaves will require less baking time).

 Try this recipe: Homemade Fresh Pumpkin Pie